about my work

 David wrote a memoir about our hard road to parenthood, Walking Distance: Pilgrimage, Parenthood, Grief, and Home Repairs (Michigan State University Press).
 It was the Gold Winner in the 2015 Foreword INDIES Book Awards in Family and Relationships.
 The book was also a Finalist in the 2016 Next Generation Indie Book Awards.

-We’ve been interviewed for the New York Times’ “Making It Last” series about marriage.
-We were also interviewed on “Modern Love: The Podcast.”
-In that episode, Oscar-winning actor Sterling K. Brown reads David’s NYT “Modern Love” essay.
+We’ve been interviewed for the New York Times’ “Making It Last” series about marriage, and for “Modern Love: The Podcast.”
+In that episode, Emmy-winning actor Sterling K. Brown reads David’s NYT “Modern Love” essay.

-David and I renovated our 1946 house mostly by ourselves.
-Our sweat-equity garden was on the 2011 West Seattle Garden Tour.
+David and I renovated our 1946 house mostly by ourselves, and our sweat-equity garden was on the 2011 West Seattle Garden Tour.

 Most of all, we love being home.
 Ben calls us ‘The Cozy Family.’